segmentio/action-destinations/packages/core/src/mapping-kit/README.md

 ### @merge

-The @merge directive accepts a list of one or more objects (either raw objects or directives that resolve to objects) and resolves to a single object.
-The resolved object is built by combining each object in turn, overwriting any duplicate keys.
+The @merge directive resolves a list of objects to a single object.
+It accepts a list of one or more objects (either raw objects or directives that resolve to objects), and a direction that determines how overwrites will be applied for duplicate keys.
+The resolved object is built by combining each object in turn, moving in the specified direction, overwriting any duplicate keys.

 ```json
 Input: